Driving in France - the facts

 Just like in the UK be sure to get the name and insurance details of the other driver and any passengers, photos of the incident and damage if you are able, and the registration of the other vehicle.
 If the accident involves a lorry you'll need the registration of both the trailer and cab.

-If you do need to make a claim, just call us on 0800 600 840 and our friendly advisor will let you know what to do next.
+If you do need to make a claim, just take a look at our Claims page to find out what to do next.

 For more advice about driving abroad this summer check out our in-depth guide.